Capri (NYSE:CPRI) Updates Q4 2023 Earnings Guidance

 Capri (NYSE:CPRI – Get Rating) updated its fourth quarter 2023 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $1.35-$1.35 for the period.
 The company issued revenue guidance of $1.50 billion-$1.50 billion.
 Capri also updated its FY 2023 guidance to $6.85-$6.85 EPS.

-Several brokerages recently weighed in on CPRI.
-UBS Group lowered their price objective on Capri from $107.00 to $91.00 and set a buy rating for the company in a report on Monday, June 6th.
-Wells Fargo & Company lowered their price objective on Capri from $95.00 to $85.00 and set an overweight rating for the company in a report on Tuesday, April 5th.
-StockNews.com lowered Capri from a buy rating to a hold rating in a report on Thursday, June 9th.
-Barclays lowered their target price on Capri from $74.00 to $63.00 and set an overweight rating for the company in a report on Thursday, June 2nd.
-Finally, TheStreet lowered Capri from a b rating to a c+ rating in a report on Wednesday, June 1st.
-Five research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the stock.
-According to data from MarketBeat.com, Capri presently has an average rating of Buy and a consensus target price of $74.89.
+Several equities research analysts have recently weighed in on the stock.
+Sanford C. Bernstein assumed coverage on shares of Capri in a research note on Monday, March 14th.
+They set a market perform rating and a $55.00 target price for the company.
+Wells Fargo & Company decreased their target price on shares of Capri from $95.00 to $85.00 and set an overweight rating for the company in a research note on Tuesday, April 5th.
+UBS Group decreased their target price on shares of Capri from $107.00 to $91.00 and set a buy rating for the company in a research note on Monday, June 6th.
+Citigroup decreased their target price on shares of Capri from $82.00 to $72.00 and set a buy rating for the company in a research note on Thursday, June 2nd.
+Finally, TheStreet downgraded shares of Capri from a b rating to a c+ rating in a research note on Wednesday, June 1st.
+Four analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has an average rating of Moderate Buy and a consensus price target of $74.89.

-Capri announced that its Board of Directors has initiated a stock repurchase plan on Wednesday, June 1st that permits the company to buyback $1.00 billion in outstanding shares.
-This buyback authorization permits the company to repurchase up to 13.8% of its shares through open market purchases.
-Shares buyback plans are generally an indication that the company’s leadership believes its shares are undervalued.
+Capri announced that its Board of Directors has initiated a share buyback program on Wednesday, June 1st that permits the company to buyback $1.00 billion in outstanding shares.
+This buyback authorization permits the company to reacquire up to 13.8% of its stock through open market purchases.
+Stock buyback programs are usually an indication that the company’s board believes its shares are undervalued.

-In other Capri news, CEO John D. Idol sold 3,803 shares of the business’s stock in a transaction on Friday, June 3rd.
+In related news, CEO John D. Idol sold 3,803 shares of the firm’s stock in a transaction that occurred on Friday, June 3rd.
 The shares were sold at an average price of $49.63, for a total transaction of $188,742.89.
-Following the sale, the chief executive officer now directly owns 933,268 shares of the company’s stock, valued at approximately $46,318,090.84.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-2.70% of the stock is owned by insiders.
+Following the sale, the chief executive officer now owns 933,268 shares in the company, valued at $46,318,090.84.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+2.60% of the stock is currently owned by company insiders.

 Capri Company Profile (Get Rating)